Oseltamivir: Influenza B

 In 2007, Japanese investigators detected neuraminidase-resistant influenza B virus strains in individuals not treated with these drugs.
 The prevalence was 1.7%.
 According to the CDC, As of 2019, transmission of oseltamivir-resistant influenza B virus strains—from persons treated with the drug—is rare.

-H5N1 Avian influenza "Bird flu"
+H5N1 avian influenza "bird flu"

 As of 2013, H274Y and N294S mutations that confer resistance to oseltamivir have been identified in a few H5N1 isolates from infected patients treated with oseltamivir, and have emerged spontaneously in Egypt.

-H7N9 Avian influenza
+H7N9 avian influenza

 As of 2013, two of 14 adults infected with A(H7N9) and treated with oseltamivir developed oseltamivir-resistant virus with the Arg292Lys mutation.

 Pharmacokinetics

-Its oral bioavailability is over 80% and is extensively metabolised to its active form upon first-pass through the liver.
+Its oral bioavailability is over 80% and is extensively metabolised to its active form upon first-pass through the liver, via esterases.
+It does not interact with cytochrome P450 enzymes in the liver.
 It has a volume of distribution of 23–26 litres.
 Its half-life is about 1–3 hours and its active carboxylate metabolite has a half-life of 6–10 hours.
 More than 90% of the oral dose is eliminated in the urine as the active metabolite.